dvdxtrn/weaviate/README.md

 It's successful deployment required **cross-functional buy-in from many Support and Development teams** to fully adopt.
 I led efforts to ensure their **on-call rotations and schedules were integrated into the system**, eliminating the need for outdated processes like **Excel-based paging and manual escalations**.
 As a result, teams could rely on a centralized, reliable, and automated escalation workflow during incidents.

-The tool was successfully launched following a comprehensive rollout, which included cross-functional presentations to the relevant teams along with full training, documentation, and user enablement.
+The tool was successfully launched following a comprehensive rollout, which included presentations to introduce the tool to the relevant teams along with full training, documentation, and user enablement.